NeelakshSingh/lerobot_vibe_teleop/README.md

 See [`tests/`](tests/)

 ## StdTask
-The [`tasks.py`](src/lerobothackathonenv/tasks.py) script defines one particular instance of the environment.
-I provide one standard implementation `StdTask`.
+The [`tasks.py`](src/lerobothackathonenv/tasks.py) script defines one particular instance of the environment with one set of observations and a particular reward function.
+One template implementation "`StdTask`" is provided.

 ### Observation Space
 The environment provides observations as a dictionary containing: